Markovian Gaussian Process Variational Autoencoders: Experiments

 \subsection{Rotating MNIST}

 In this experiment, we produce sequences of MNIST frames in which the digits are rotated with a periodic length of 50, over $T=100$ frames.
 We tackle 2 imputation tasks for: corrupted frames where the frame pixels are randomly set to 0, and missing frames where frames are randomly dropped out of each sequence.
 Each task has 4000 /1000 train/test sequences respectively.
-The underlying dynamics are simple (rotation) which may favour models with strong inductive biases, such as GPVAE and MGPVAE.
-To test this, for both models, we use Matern-$\sfrac{3}{2}$ kernels with lengthscale 40.
+The underlying dynamics are simple (rotation) which may favour models with stronger inductive biases, such as GPVAE and MGPVAE.
+To test this, for both models, we use Matern-$\sfrac{3}{2}$ kernels with lengthscales initialised at 40 (fixed for GPVAE according to \citet{fortuin_gp-vae_2020}).

 \paragraph{Corrupt frames imputation:} This is a task that highly suits standard RNN-based models such as VRNN and KVAE, since the frames are observed at regular time steps.
 Even so, we see from Table~\ref{table:hmnist} that both GPVAE and MGPVAE perform significantly better than VRNN and KVAE in both NLL and RMSE, validating our hypothesis of inductive biases helping the learning dynamics.
 Furthermore, we observe that the RMSE for MGPVAE is worse than GPVAE, although it has a slightly better NLL.
 However, the left panel of Figure~\ref{fig:hmnist} shows that the images generated do not visually differ significantly, which implies that the model performance is comparable.